PTC-Education/Gaze-Tracking-Demos/README.md

 ### Understanding Gaze Tracking Demo

 This first example is fundamentally a proof of concept that helped me better understand the nature of gaze data within Vuforia Studio.
 Beacause it was the first AR experience created that incorperates gaze tracking, it is primarily focused on making gaze tracking data visible.
-There are six on-screen labels that constantly display the user's X, Y, & Z-coordinates (the yellow point in the above explanation), as well as the X, Y, & Z components of the gaze vector (the blue vector in the above explanation).
+There are six on-screen labels that constantly update with the user's X, Y, & Z-coordinates (the yellow point in the above explanation), as well as the X, Y, & Z components of the gaze vector (the blue vector in the above explanation).
 This data display allows the user to see the gaze data that are being processed in real time and gives them a better idea of what the data actually look like.

 In addition to the data display, there is a basic example of moving a model within a 3D space based on the user's position.
 There is a small model of the Death Star that mirrors the user's position across the X-Y plane that moves left, right, up, or down with the user's device just like an object in a real mirror would.
 A brief screen recording of this AR experience is included below: